 Jim Cunningham

 I joined the Army at 16 serving 13 years in the infantry across the world on a number of operations.
-I instructed at the Jungle Warfare School in Brunei and Sandhurst before attend my Regimental Depot as a platoon commander; leaving having gained the rank of Colour Sergeant.
+I instructed at the Jungle Warfare School in Brunei and Sandhurst before attending my Regimental Depot as a platoon commander; leaving having gained the rank of Colour Sergeant.

 In 1990 I joined Hertfordshire Constabulary before transferring to Durham Constabulary in 1994.
 I had secondments with the Home Office and Special Branch following 7/7 working on a National project as the Police lead for change on e-Borders, establishing links between the Home Office, security service, immigration services HMRC, HM Visas.